EstimatedEst. Read Time: 19 minutes

 Finally, it’s time to get on the bench and look at your starting position.
 We’re not benching yet, but we are getting closer.

-Again, I want you to focus on aligning yourself perfectly into a position that allows you to maximize performance while minimizing risk.
+Again, I want you to focus on aligning yourself perfectly into a proper position that allows you to maximize performance while minimizing risk.

 BENCH-TO-BODY RATIO